Palm Springs, CA

 East Hampton, NY

 In 1945, renowned abstract expressionist painter Jackson Pollock moved into a house on Long Island, where he lived and worked on his color-spattered artworks until his death in 1956.
-Now a national historic landmark, the 19th century house was made into a museum in 1988, and for $5 admission, visitors can view Pollock's record collection, personal library, and floorboards that still show evidence of his work.
+Now a national historic landmark, the 19th century house was made into a museum in 1988, and for $10 admission ($5 for children), visitors can view Pollock's record collection, personal library, and floorboards that still show evidence of his work.

 Though born in Wisconsin, artist Georgia O'Keeffe based her work on the natural scenery of New Mexico and made her home at Ghost Ranch in the town of Abiquiu, some 60 miles northwest of Santa Fe.
 Starting at $35 per person, visitors can arrange tours of the isolated homestead to learn about O'Keeffe's life and see some of the Southwest landscapes that inspired her work.